Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 API

-Weatherstack vs. OpenWeatherMap – Which is Best?
+Weatherstack vs. OpenWeatherMap – Which Is the Best Weather API?

-What is a Weather API?
+What Is a Weather API?

 For example, a surfing app could collect coastal weather forecasting and use the data to predict the time and location of big waves for its users.
-Likewise, agricultural software makes extensive use of weather APIs in automated farming practices such as crop irrigation.
+Likewise, agricultural software makes extensive use of weather APIs in automated farming practices, such as crop irrigation.

-Weatherstack or OpenWeatherMap?
+Weatherstack vs OpenWeatherMap?

 What Data Does The API Collect?